top of page

 • Wednesdays is weekly quiz night at The Sawyers at 8.30pm with live music quizzes on various dates

-• Wednesday monthly quiz nights at Nailsea MicroPub
+• Wednesday monthly quiz nights at Nailsea MicroPub dates to be announced

 • Fortnightly on Thursdays at Royal Oak is quiz night from 8pm raising money for Macmillan Cancer Support